Updated: Jan 31

-There were coloured confetti all over the old town and were thrown by the participants with candies towards the audience.
+There was colored confetti all over the old town, and was thrown by the participants with candies toward the audience.

 There were also stalls set up in the pedestrian Neuhauserstraße and Kauferinger Straße.
 They were selling carnival specialties and drinks with carnival songs.
 People were also gathering around the stalls and dancing and enjoying the carnival.

-The Muencheners were dressed up in different costumes of animals like Dino, Rabbies, Mouse, Sharks, bees.
+The Muencheners were dressed up in different costumes of animals like Dino, rabbits, Mouse, Sharks, and bees.
 Most of the kids were dressed up like fictional characters from fairytales.